zenstackhq/zenstack-docs/docs/reference/runtime-api.md

 ## Prisma Enhancement API

-Enhancement APIs create wrappers around Prisma client to add additional behavior.
-These wrappers can be freely combined to fine tune what behavior to include.
+Enhancement APIs create wrappers around a Prisma client to add additional behavior.
+These wrappers can be freely combined to fine-tune what behavior to include.

 ### withPresets